warrior404/SBL_Zadanie2/README.md

 ## Test Task Sberbank Leasing.
-Determine the prices of leasing items according to their description from the input table.
+Determine the prices of leasing objects according to their description from the input table.